imixs/imixs-workflow/src/site/markdown/administration.md

 <img src="images/imixs-admin-client-03.png" />

 ## The Administration Process
-The Imixs Admin Client provides an administration process (AdminP) which can be used to maintain the documents and process instances managed by the Imixs-Workflow engine.
+The Imixs-Workflow engine provides the [administration process 'AdminP'](./engine/adminp.html) which can be used to maintain the documents and process instances managed by the Imixs-Workflow engine.
+This process can be monitored by the Admin Client

 <img src="images/imixs-admin-client-04.png" />

+The Imixs-Workflow engine provides a set of standard AdminP Job Handlers which can be triggered directly form the Admin UI:

 ### Rebuild the Lucene Index